Skye-XD/desktop-icons-ng/README.md

 - [x] Fix - DING window actor thumbnail could be dragged and dropped in other extensions like workspace indicator.
 Prevent this showing icons only on one workspace.

+- [x] Fix - multiple fixed to extension (<45) and dingManager (in >=45) in the disable code to prevent crashes on lock screen with a race condition between enable and disable - ensure all code is synchronous.

+- [x] Fix - GnomeShellDrag code now identifies the actor under the cursor rather than off the left edge of the drag icon surface.
+Makes gnome shell drag and drop onto dock much more intuitive and natural.

+- [x] Fix - Enforces gtk3 style of text wrap mode for icon labels.
+Removes unneeded manually inserted line break code, reportedly makes the icons look much better.

 **KNOWN ISSUES**

 - [x] FIXED - UNLIMITED WORKSPACES TO THE RIGHT- with Meta.WindowType.DESKTOOP, window on all workspaces and minimal shell overrides - ~~auto-move-windows from gnome extensions patches the gnome shell workspace tracker that breaks Gtk4 DING gnome shell override to the same functions in the shell.
 This can still result in unlimited workspaces, and makes an empty workspace to the right of the current workspace if it only has the DING window.
 The only correct solution is to enable gtk4-DING first and then auto-move-windows, but this is not a viable long term solution.
 The best recommended action is to completely disable auto-move-windows extension.
 Highly recommend smart-auto-move-windows from EGO that works perfectly with Gtk4-DING, with even better functionality and more features thant the alod auto-move-windows, and appears to do so without patching/overriding the Gnome Shell.~~